 One of the few reasonable objections to the common core standards that I’ve read about is that the writing standards are not age-appropriate.
 I have to agree with that.
 Another objection that I think is valid is that kids who are learning to read aren’t going to be much interested in reading if they are given schoolbooks with boring nonfiction passages to read.
 That is also true.
 But I also have to add that I don’t think learning different ways to think about and do math problems or having to show your work in math is all that horrible.
 You are free to disagree.

 If you are interested in keeping fairly on track with the common core standards or any standards, really, it’s easy enough to review a list of what your child ought to be learning by grade level.
 If you find that a topic in the common core standards for your child’s age-related grade is not covered in your plan, just add it in.
 For example, you can add in a math topic by locating some worksheets or lessons on the topic from another online math resource.

 Each state currently has the prerogative of legislating education standards for that state.
 Ultimately you are responsible for looking over your state’s regulations on education and homeschooling to make sure that you have complied with the law in your area.
 Take a look at your state’s Department of Education website.

 National Preschool standards

 There are no common core standards for preschool in the United States at the present time.
 Some states have identified curriculum standards for preschool, but these differ from state to state.
 You can find out if your state has standards for preschool education by checking out your state’s Department of Education website.

-Here is a national association that is concerned with the education of children from birth to age eight.
+There is a respected national association that concerned with the education of children from birth to age eight.
 That organization is NAEYC: National Association for the Education of Young Children.